Meredith Haberfeld: CEO at ThinkHuman.

-How can we create workplaces where every voice is heard and matters, everyone thrives and finds meaning, and change and innovation happen naturally?
+How can we create workplaces where every voice is heard, everyone thrives and finds meaning, and change and innovation happen naturally?

 Meredith Haberfeld: I have what some might consider a somewhat reactionary or even Paleozoic view given the trending enthusiasm for Holacracy, Responsive and other decentralized authority models, but I see that leadership matters immensely.
 Not just as it relates to vision, but culture as well.
 Leadership sets the behavioral bar and the emotional tone.
 Leadership behavior gets mirrored and reflected throughout an entire organization.